punchgirls/job_board/mails/developer_deleted.md

 =====================

 Dear {{ post.company.name }},

-We want to inform you that {{ application.developer.name }} has removed the application to the following post:
+We want to inform you that '{{ application.developer.name }}' removed their profile and because of that the application for the following post has been deleted:

 -----------------------------------------------------------------